Grade Curve Calculator

 • D (below average)

-However, our calculator uses the concept of grading categories to automatically distribute students to these categories based on the total population, the highest score, and the lowest score on the test.
+Our calculator uses the concept of grading categories to automatically distribute students into these categories based on the total population, the highest score, and the lowest score on the test.

 Bell Curve Grade Graph or Chart